 You have chosen to have your cat live with you.
 And they’ve obliged your desires since it means they get a safe place to sleep and never have to go hungry.
 If your cat were to live in the wild, their lifespan would not be as long, but they would find a way to survive.
 Bottomline: cats understand as much as they need to in order to cohabitate with you.

-Want to learn more on how your cat’s brain operates?
+Want to learn more about how your cat’s brain operates?
 Check out this next article here on Cattitude Daily to better understand your feline friend’s powerful mind.

 Did you learn anything new and interesting about our feline friends?
 Share this article with other cat lovers that you know so that they can learn something, too.